badrap/docs.badrap.io/docs/faq.md

 ## Is there any danger if I search for my own data in your service?

 Absolutely not.
-Information about your IP address already exists out in the Internet.
-By searching for your own data through our service, you just search for your own IP address from existing data sets published by security researchers.
-We could show the results for your IP address as soon as you enter our site, but we decided to put the search functionality behind a button, so that we do not do anything without your explicit consent, and that we can separate users who are really interested in our service from random passers-by.
+Information about your personal network assets (e.g. IP addresses, email addresses) already exists out in the Internet.
+By searching for your own data through our service, you just search for your own assets from existing data sets published by security researchers.
+We could show the results for your assets as soon as you enter our site, but we decided to put the search functionality behind a button, so that we do not do anything without your explicit consent, and that we can separate users who are really interested in our service from random passers-by.

 ## Why is this a free service?